baasman/allegRo/README.md

 # allegRo
-An API for the semantic graph database, Allegro Graph
+An API for the semantic graph database, AllegroGraph

 Still under development...
 Not yet ready for usage.